mailliwJ/rainfallBack/README.md

 |20240101|6          |5.2     |120             |25.3    |22.1     |18.4    |1013    |0         |12.3         |
 |20240102|8          |4.5     |110             |24.1    |21.0     |17.8    |1010    |0         |10.7         |

+## Further Development
+I want to investigate using the library plotly to create interactive forcasting graphics of each climatic parameter, which will include time series modeling.